 I often enjoy walking meditations in the areas around my home.
 These walks have helped me to learn to embrace the world just as it is and appreciate the ever changing landscape and quality of life around me.
 While walking, certain arresting views and textures will cause me to stop and take a photograph or draw a quick black and white sketch.
 I carry these images of landscape back to the studio for painting references.

-Although these paintings are only a minor example of connecting with nature, they express my conviction that all things are connected and that the earth must be honored and treated well so that future generations will survive and flourish on this planet.
+These paintings express my conviction that all things are connected and that the earth must be honored and treated well.
+While we walk in nature, we must try to leave slight or no footprints so that future generations will survive and flourish on this planet.